"Communication is key in working with clients."

-Frederick T. Bills is a litigator who focuses his practice on construction litigation with an emphasis on defending design professionals.
-He has represented construction managers, contractors, sub-contractors, architects, engineers, and material suppliers in payment disputes, contract drafting, loss prevention, delay claims, and all forms of litigation.
+Frederick T. Bills is a litigator and focuses his practice on construction litigation with an emphasis on representing and defending design professionals.
+He has represented construction managers, contractors, sub-contractors, architects, engineers, and suppliers in payment disputes, contract drafting, loss prevention, delay claims, and all forms of litigation and appeals.
 He received his B.A. magna cum laude from Ashland University and earned his J.D. from The Ohio State University Michael E. Moritz College of Law.
 Fred gained his Ohio bar admission in 2008 and is also admitted to practice before the U.S. District Courts for the Northern and Southern Districts of Ohio.
 He is a member of the Ohio State Bar Association and the Ohio Association of Civil Trial Attorneys.
 Fred is certified in the American Institute of Architect’s Train the Trainer program and has made presentations to design professionals on the AIA contract documents.
 He is counsel to the American Council of Engineering Companies of Ohio and a member of COGENCE Alliance, a partnership of owners, architects, engineers, contractors, and construction industry affiliates dedicated to producing better construction project outcomes and efficiencies.
 He is also the co-editor of Weston Hurd’s Architects and Engineers Newsletter.
+Fred is dedicated to advocating on behalf of his clients.
+He has successfully argued matters on appeal, at trial, taken and defended numerous depositions, and represented clients in multi-million dollar mediations.
+He is currently developing his appellate practice, having submitted amicus curiae briefs to the Eighth District Court of Appeals and the Ohio Supreme Court.
+Recently he submitted appellate briefing and successfully presented oral argument before the Seventh District Court of Appeals in Union Loc.
+Sch.
+Dist. v.
+Grae-Con Constr., Inc., 2019-Ohio-4877, 137 N.E.3d 122.
 Prior to joining Weston Hurd, Fred was an Assistant County Prosecutor with the Franklin County Prosecutor’s Office where he gained invaluable experience and learned how to prepare for trial quickly and effectively.
-Fred is dedicated to advocating on behalf of his clients.
-He has taken and defended numerous depositions, participated in arbitrations, and represented clients in multi-million dollar mediations.
-Fred resides in Columbus, and is a proud husband and father to two boys.
+Fred resides in Columbus, and is a proud husband and father to three boys.

 Former Assistant County Prosecutor, Franklin County